-"I can't get no satisfaction" and that's bad."
+"I can't get no satisfaction" and that is bad."

 'Precisely!
-Well no: it's not just bad, it's felt to be wrong-as if one were entitled to satisfaction.'
+Well no: it is not just bad, it is felt to be wrong-as if one were entitled to satisfaction.'

 'I see, psychology masquerades as morality: what I do not like is wrong because I do not like it.
 Is that it?'